Tarragon: Health

 Tarragon has a flavor and odor profile reminiscent of anise due largely to the presence of estragole, a known carcinogen and teratogen in mice.
-However, a European Union investigation concluded that the danger of estragole is minimal, even at 100–1,000 times the typical consumption seen in humans.
 Estragole concentration in fresh tarragon leaves is about 2900 mg/kg.
+However, a European Union investigation concluded that the danger of estragole is minimal.
+Research studying rat livers found a BMDL10 (Approximately the dose that would cause a 10% increase in background tumor rate) of estragole to be 3.3–6.5 mg/kg body weight per day, which for an 80 kg human would be ~400 mg per day, or 130 g of fresh tarragon leaves per day.
+As used as a culinary herb, a typical quantity used in a dish could be 5 g of fresh leaves.
+Estragole, along with other oils that provide tarragon its flavor, are highly volatile and will vaporise as the leaf is dried, reducing both the health risk and the useability of the herb.

+Several other herbs, such as basil, also contain estragole.

 Uses

 Culinary use

+In Syria, fresh tarragon is eaten with white Syrian cheese, and also used with dishes such as shish barak and kibbeh labaniyeh.

-In Iran, tarragon is used as a side dish in sabzi khordan (fresh herbs), or in stews and Persian-style pickles, particularly khiar shoor (pickled cucumbers).
+In Iran and Armenia, tarragon is used as a side dish in sabzi khordan/kanachi (fresh herbs), or in stews and Persian or Armenian-style pickles (t‘tu), particularly khiar shoor (pickled cucumbers) and other pickled vegetables, or fruits by extension.

 Tarragon is one of the four fines herbes of French cooking and is particularly suitable for chicken, fish, and egg dishes.
 Tarragon is the main flavoring component of Béarnaise sauce.
 Fresh, lightly bruised tarragon sprigs are steeped in vinegar to produce tarragon vinegar.
 Pounded with butter, it produces an excellent topping for grilled salmon or beef.

-Tarragon is used to flavor a popular carbonated soft drink in the countries of Armenia, Azerbaijan, Georgia (where it originally comes from), and, by extension, Russia, Ukraine and Kazakhstan.
-The drink, named Tarkhun, is made out of sugar, carbonated water, and, most importantly, tarragon leaves which give it its signature green color.
+Tarragon is used to flavor a popular carbonated soft drink in Armenia, Russia, Georgia (where it originally comes from), and, by extension, Ukraine and Kazakhstan.
+The drink, named Tarkhuna, is made out of sugar, carbonated water, and tarragon leaves which give it its signature green color.

-Tarragon is one of the main ingredients in Chakapuli, a Georgian national dish.
+Tarragon is one of the ingredients in Chakapuli, a Georgian dish.

-In Slovenia, tarragon is used in a variation of the traditional nut roll sweet cake, called potica.
-In Hungary, a popular chicken soup is flavored with tarragon.